pwang00/Gram-Schmidt-LLL/README.md

 # Gram-Schmidt

-Sage wouldn't start up for me one day, and the one Gram-Schmidt orthogonalization calculator I could find online was being extremely slow due to poor Wi-Fi, so I decided to write up my own implementation of the algorithm using a custom defined Vector class similar to the one used by Sage (albeit skeletonized).
+Sage wouldn't start up for me one day and the one Gram-Schmidt orthogonalization calculator I could find online was being extremely slow due to poor Wi-Fi, so I decided to write up my own implementation of the algorithm using a custom defined Vector class similar to the one used by Sage (albeit skeletonized).

 # Requirements